Why should you invest in the best dive watches?

 For those of you who have one eye on their pocket while searching for a dive watch, the Orient Mako II – just like its predecessor – might be worthy of your attention.

-Starting with the best that the Mako II has to offer, and its practical dimensions come into play.
-With its 41.5mm width (minus the crown guards) 13mm thickness and 47mm lug-to-lug length, it is a compact watch which can be comfortably worn all day even on extra-small wrists.
+Starting with the best that the Orient Mako II limited edition has to offer, and its practical dimensions come into play.
+With its 41.5mm case diameter (minus the crown guards) 13mm thickness and 47mm lug-to-lug length, it is a compact watch which can be comfortably worn all day even on extra-small wrists.

-Though it doesn’t have ISO certification, the Mako II more than makes up for this shortcoming with its Stainless Steel case, 200m water resistant and a uni-directional rotating bezel.
-But we do think that it could have done better than opting for mineral crystal which is a magnet for scratches.
+Though it doesn’t have ISO certification, the Orient Mako II limited edition more than makes up for this shortcoming with its Stainless Steel case, water resistance 200m rating and a unidirectional bezel.
+But we do think that it could have done better than opting for scratch-resistant sapphire crystal which is a magnet for scratches.

 Moreover, while it doesn’t have a backlight, the presence of lume inside the markings will make the time visible in moderately low-light conditions.
 Its dial’s outer perimeter has a protruding chapter wring which marks the passing of minutes and seconds.